jsburke/chisel-practice/src/main/scala/Adder/README.md

 ## How to Use

-The corresponding test code can be found in `src\test\scala\Adder\AdderUnitTest.scala`.
+The corresponding test code can be found in [src/test/scala/Adder/AdderUnitTest.scala](../../../test/scala/Adder).
 SBT is used to run the tests either by passing arguments to sbt:

 ```sh
 sbt 'testOnly Adder.AdderTester'